ToWelie89/martinsweb/README.md

 + Instagram API
 + Wordpress API

-For more technical documentation please see (the wiki)[https://github.com/ToWelie89/martinsweb/wiki].
+For more technical documentation please see [the wiki](https://github.com/ToWelie89/martinsweb/wiki).

 ## How to run locally